OpenBB-finance/OpenBB/website/content/excel/getting-started/basics.md

 <HeadTitle title="Basics | OpenBB Add-in for Excel Docs" />

-The OpenBB Excel Add-in provides direct access to the OpenBB platform, where each function implements the following pattern:
+The OpenBB Add-in for Excel provides direct access to the OpenBB platform, where each function implements the following pattern:

 - `OBB.[MENU].[SUB_MENU].[COMMAND]`